-Export Control Laws (ECL) broadly describes a comprehensive series of regulations enforced by the Federal Government concerning the export of certain controlled technologies.
-The regulatory scheme encompassing ECLs requires certain technologies to be controlled because: 1) the nature or type of technology has potential military applications; 2) the nature or type of technology raises some sort of trade/economic protection issue; 3) there are concerns about the country, organization, individual or "end user" of the technology requiring control.
+Export Control Laws (ECLs) broadly describe a comprehensive series of regulations enforced by the Federal Government concerning the export of certain controlled technologies.
+The regulatory scheme encompassing ECLs requires certain technologies to be controlled for reasons of national security, foreign policy, and competitive trade.

 ECLs control the conditions under which certain information, technologies, and commodities can be shipped, shared, or transmitted ("export") overseas to anyone, including U.S. citizens, or to a foreign national on U.S. soil.
 In the same manner, such controls can extend to interactions with foreign corporations.
 Most commonly, the control would involve obtaining a "license" from the Federal Government prior to exporting of any controlled technologies.

-Fortunately, even if an item appears on one of the lists of controlled technologies, most of the research at the The University of Texas at Tyler will be excluded from regulation under ECLs as a result of the exclusion for fundamental research (as long as there are no restrictions on publication of the research or other restrictions on dissemination of the information) or, in some cases, as long as the research or information is made public or is intended to be made public.
+Fortunately, most of the research at The University of Texas at Tyler will be excluded from regulation under ECLs as a result of the exclusion for fundamental research (as long as there are no restrictions on publication of the research or other restrictions on dissemination of the information) or, in some cases, as long as the research or information is made public or is intended to be made public.
 Fundamental research, as used in the ECLs, includes basic or applied research in science and/or engineering at an accredited institution of higher learning in the U.S. where the resulting information either is ordinarily published and shared broadly in the scientific community or where the resulting information has been or is about to be published.

 Information becomes "published" or considered as "ordinarily published" when it is generally accessible to the interested public through a variety of ways.
 Publication in periodicals, books, print, electronic or any other media available for general distribution to any member of the public or to those that would be interested in the material in a scientific or engineering discipline.
 Published or ordinarily published material also includes the following: readily available at libraries open to the public; issued patents; and releases at an open conference, meeting, seminar, trade show, or other open gathering.
 A conference is considered "open" if all technically qualified members of the public are eligible to attend and attendees are permitted to take notes or otherwise make a personal record (but not necessarily a recording) of the proceedings and presentations.
 In all cases, access to the information must be free or for a fee that does not exceed the cost to produce and distribute the material or hold the conference (including a reasonable profit).